muganga-charles/Simple-Java-Projects/README.md

 ## concepts : OOP  <br >
 ### The goal :
 - to show applications of the diffrent techniques in OOP.
-- practice examples on the diffren=
+- practice examples on the diff